open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 The Resource Manager allows users to configure priority of Entity Detectors.

-### For an SDK - ALL telemetry should be associated with the same set of entities (resource labels).
+### For an SDK - ALL telemetry should be associated with the same set of entities (resource labels)

 Resource Manager is responsible for resolving entities into a cohesive Resource that meets the same demands as Resource today.